-Portable Generators—Power Where You Need it When You Need it
+Portable Generators—Power Where You Need It

 A portable generator might be a convenience, a necessity, or a lifesaver, depending on the situation.
 Very often, they serve multiple purposes on job sites, camping trips, and around the home.